Shiro-Garza/Sweatware/README.md

 * **Growth Tracking:** View data on how much you have grown over time.

   ## Startup Instructions:
-  Clone the repositiory
+  Clone the repository.
-  Run the application using the lancher or the sweatware_application class Use the create account button to create an account On profile you can enter the age weight fields to save that in their profile
+  Run the application using the launcher (or the sweatware_application.java).
+  Use the create account button to create an account.
+  Navigate to the profile so you can enter the age weight fields to save that in your account.

-## Know issues
+## Know Issues
-  The forgot password does not actually send the user an email
+  The Forgot Password feature simulates the process but does not currently send an actual email to the user.